 Ancient tyrant

-All human activity is inevitableoccurs in a certain time frame.
-Being a universally recognized component of human experience, time is a great paradox of nature - it heals any wounds, but ultimately destroys everything.
-Each of us feels the impartial flow of time.
-In a ruthless egalitarian manner, time flows the same for all people - rich and poor, sick and healthy, young and old.
-The time flows we are experiencing cannot be reproduced again, reversed, or even stopped altogether.
-At the individual level, we do not have enough time, for the simple reason that our life expectancy is limited.
-In interpersonal terms, the lack of time manifests itself in the total length of time that we can jointly devote to serving each other.
-Whether we produce goods, provide services or acquire knowledge, we only have a limited number of hours that we can devote to the application of our efforts.
-In this sense, time pressure is an immortal tyrant that enslaves all of us mortals.
-And only thanks to joint activity we can get rid of the limitations that lack of time imposes on us.
+All human activity is inevitableoccurs within a certain time frame.
+As a universally recognized component of the human experience, time is nature's great paradox - it heals all wounds, but ultimately destroys everything that exists.
+Each of us feels the impartial passage of time.
+In a mercilessly egalitarian manner, time passes equally for all people - rich and poor, sick and healthy, young and old.
+The time flows we experience cannot be reproduced again, reversed, or even stopped.
+On an individual level, we are short of time for the simple reason that our life span is limited.
+Interpersonally, time pressure refers to the total amount of time we can collectively devote to serving one another.
+Whether we produce goods, provide services, or acquire knowledge, we only have a limited number of hours that we can devote to our efforts.
+In this sense, time shortage is an immortal tyrant that enslaves all of us mortals.
+And only through joint activity can we free ourselves from the limitations that lack of time imposes on us.

-Society is a collective collectivethe actions taken, in other words, the social structure, which, paradoxically, is formed under the influence of competition between its components - free people.
+Society is a collection of collectivelyactions taken, in other words - a social structure, which, paradoxically, is formed under the influence of competition between its components - free people.
 Activities aimed at improving our interaction with nature, which in turn also improves the quality of our lives by saving time, necessarily include the use of natural resources.
-If someone wants to dig ditches faster, then he will first need to make a shovel - a tool that requires wood from a felled tree, refined metal ore and expertly made screws for fastening together this (stunning) device.
-Since the Earth that we share is limited in the physical sense, and its natural resources are also not infinite by definition, we have to compete with each other in order to earn our fair share.
-In an ideal imaginary world, so abundant in resources as our imagination allows, ultimately only the limited time available will prevent us from producing what our soul wants and in any quantities.
+If one is looking to dig ditches faster, they will first need to craft a shovel, a tool that requires wood from a felled tree, refined metal ore, and expertly crafted screws to hold the (mind-blowing) device together.
+Because the Earth we share is physically limited, and its natural resources are by definition finite, we must compete with each other to earn our fair share.
+In an ideal imaginary world, as abundant in resources as our imagination will allow, ultimately only the limited time available will prevent us from producing what our soul desires, in whatever quantities we desire.

 Existing in the conditions of widespread tyrannylack of time, animals naturally adhere to more energy-efficient means of satisfying their needs.
 The first law of thermodynamics, the "Law of conservation of energy-mass", is the unshakable principle of the universe, which living organisms (lazily and reasonably) follow to the last letter.
 Predators in the wild often calculate the expected profit when they decide whether the estimated energy used to pursue a particular victim matches the calorie content, of course, provided that the hunt is successful (most hunts have a low chance of success).
 Even herbivores, such as koala bears, try to move as little as possible in order to eat as many eucalyptus leaves in one go.
 Of course, these decisions (most likely) are not based on any mathematical knowledge, but rather on instinct.